Table of Contents

 Accelerated and Bonus Depreciation

 The average investor will often overlook the importance of these tax benefits.
 Many of the programs seem too cumbersome to navigate.
-However, experienced sponsors understand that when they save a dollar, it means they have another dollar to return to investors.
-The more they can save, the more profits they will generate, which they can distribute among the investors.
+However, experienced sponsors understand that when they save a dollar it means they have another dollar to return to investors.
+The more they can save, the more profits they will generate.
+These profits can be distributed among the investors.

-In other words, the IRA creates real, tangible benefits for multifamily owners and their investors.
+The IRA creates real, tangible benefits for multifamily owners and their investors.
 There is more than $9 billion allocated for consumer home energy rebates.
-As well as 10 years’ worth of tax savings for owners who make energy-efficient home improvements.
+There’s also 10 years’ worth of tax savings for owners who make energy efficient home improvements.

 Sustainability: A Good Business Decision for Multifamily Owners